ucsf-wynton/wynton-website-hpc/docs/hpc/index.md

 to the cluster, e.g. Memory and Aging Center and QB3.

 **The {{ site.cluster.name }} environment is available for _free_ to all UCSF researchers**.
 To join, please follow the [instructions for requesting an account](/hpc/about/join.html).

-**Please note**, _all_ Protected (P3 and P4) data will be removed by
-{{ site.data.specs.protected_eol }}.
-P4 data, which includes Protected Health Information
-(PHI), is prohibited as of 2025-07-08.
-Users with Wynton Protected accounts should prioritize removing remaining Protected data from Wynton.
-See "[Wynton Protected]" for UCSF's P1-P4 classification standards and UCSF alternatives for storing Protected data.

 ## Wynton's Future